Nutmeg: Mace

 Mace is the spice made from the reddish seed covering (aril) of the nutmeg seed.
-Its flavour is similar to that of nutmeg but more delicate; it is used to flavour baked goods, meat, fish, and vegetables, and in preserving and pickling.
+Its flavor is similar to that of nutmeg but more delicate; it is used to flavor baked goods, meat, fish, and vegetables, and in preserving and pickling.

 In the processing of mace, the crimson-colored aril is removed from the nutmeg seed that it envelops and is flattened out and dried for 10 to 14 days.
 Its color changes to pale yellow, orange, or tan.
 Whole dry mace consists of flat pieces—smooth, horn-like, and brittle—about 40 mm long.